 How Runways are Numbered

-To determine runway direction, add a zero to the given runway number, giving you the runway’s magnetic heading.
-For example, Runway 27 is aligned with a heading of 270°, or Runway 9 is aligned with a heading of 90°.
+To determine runway direction, add a zero to the given runway number, giving you the runway’s heading.

 Now that we know how runway numbers indicate their compass heading, we can determine which direction a plane will be taking off or landing.

-Example 1: If you’re landing on Runway 16, the runway is aligned at 160°.
-This means pilots are approaching from the north and landing toward the south, heading 160°.
+This means pilots are approaching from the north and landing toward the south, heading in the direction of 160° on a compass.

 Runway Orientation in Degrees?Answer: